 But today I get to rant and rave about a medium that has held me in terror for most of my professional life…

-…And just like that, if you were to believe in karma or fate, or just really great algorithms; I swear to you that an instrumental version of Eminem’s Lose Yourself just came on.
+…And just like that, if you were to believe in karma or fate or just really great algorithms; I swear to you that an instrumental version of Eminem’s Lose Yourself just began playing.
 Thank you Spotify!